pmean/build-website/text/05/OddsRatios.md

 control group.
 That always seemed backwards to me, but who am I to argue with the Cochrane Collaboration.

-You really don\'t know how to interpret an odds ratio of 2 (or any other odds ratio) without some additional context.
+You really don't know how to interpret an odds ratio of 2 (or any other odds ratio) without some additional context.
 Is it the odds in favor of a particular outcome or the odds against that outcome?
 Is the control group in the numerator of the ratio or is it in the denominator?

-Since I can\'t tell you what an odds ratio of 2 represents without more context, I can\'t tell you what an odds ratio of 0.5 represents either.
+Since I can't tell you what an odds ratio of 2 represents without more context, I can't tell you what an odds ratio of 0.5 represents either.
 But clearly it is saying that one group has half the odds of the other group.
 In a Cochrane Review, you would know that an odds ratio of 0.5 (or any odds ratio less than 1) favors the treatment group.